Storia-AI/sage/README.md

 To specify an inclusion file (i.e. only index the specified files):
 ```
-cs-index $GITHUB_REPO --include=/path/to/inclusion/file
+sage-index $GITHUB_REPO --include=/path/to/inclusion/file
 ```

 To specify an exclusion file (i.e. index all files, except for the ones specified):
 ```
-cs-index $GITHUB_REPO --exclude=/path/to/exclusion/file
+sage-index $GITHUB_REPO --exclude=/path/to/exclusion/file
 ```
-By default, we use the exclusion file [sample-exclude.txt](codesage/sample-exclude.txt).
+By default, we use the exclusion file [sample-exclude.txt](sage/sample-exclude.txt).
 </details>

 <details>